Major Grom: Plague Doctor: Plot

 Saint Petersburg police major Igor Grom is chasing three bank robbers dressed in red sports suits and disguised as villainous hockey players from the popular Soviet cartoon Puck!
 Puck!
-He catches them, while causing significant property damage, and gets reprimanded by his superior, colonel General Fedor Prokopenko.
+He catches them, while causing significant property damage, and gets reprimanded by his superior, Colonel General Fedor Prokopenko.

 Soon after, the trial of "rich boy" Kirill Grechkin begins; he is accused of fatally hitting a girl with his car.
 Despite the evidence against him, Grechkin is acquitted and the brother of the deceased, Lyosha Makarov, suspects the court of corruption.
 IT millionaire Sergei Razumovsky, founder of the social network Vmeste, and his friend Oleg Volkov, who grew up in the same orphanage as the deceased girl, are also outraged by the court's decision.
 At the same time, videos of the Plague Doctor appear on the internet—an avenger in a mask and a combat suit, armed with bombs and flamethrowers, who promises to "cleanse" the city of scoundrels.
 The Doctor burns Kirill Grechkin to death in his car.
 After the murder, Oleg comes to Razumovsky and confesses that he was the Doctor.
 Razumovsky is upset by this, but hesitates to turn his friend in to the authorities.

 Grom, who witnessed the murder, is trying to investigate it and find the Doctor, who is now considered by many to be a hero.
 FSB officer Evgeny Strelkov, who arrives from Moscow to capture the Doctor, removes the major from the case.
 Instead, Grom and his new trainee, Dima Dubin, are sent to deal with the theft of twelve refrigerators.
 However, contrary to their official assignment, the two continue to investigate the Doctor's case, having received a tip from Grom's informant and unsuccessfully trying to knock information out of people associated with the criminal underworld.
 In the meantime, Grom saves a young woman from thugs, but she turns out to be journalist and blogger Yulia Pchyolkina, who staged the attack in order to get close to Grom and obtain information about the Plague Doctor case for her blog.

 Meanwhile, the Doctor accumulates new victims: the head of a bank that defrauded depositors and the owner of a polluting landfill, along with the latter's entire family.
-Dubin puts forward the theory that the next appearance of the Doctor should be expected at the opening of a casino, where all of St. Petersburg "cream of society" will gather.
+Dubin speculates that the Doctor's next appearance will be at the opening of a casino, where the crème de la crème of St. Petersburg society will gather.
 Grom infiltrates the opening party, where he meets Pchyolkina and Razumovsky.
 Instead of the real Doctor, however, only his followers appear, wanting to rob the rich.
 Sergei Razumovsky tries to prevent the violence and dissuade them with money, but a fight ensues, in which Grom and a number of FSB officers capture the bandits.
 Grom is subsequently forced to resign from the police by Strelkov.